xjiaxun/SI---Software/Readme.txt

 For instructions to run the software, refer to Supplementary Information, section S7.3

 Demo test table included in the folder:
-"Test automation for  mitsunubo reaction @ 60 C three channel Sep12.txt"
+"Test automation for  prexasertib synthesis  using SNAr as 5th step.txt"

 After successful completion of the program, the message "No more entries left.
 The operation will now stop." will be displayed